 WSOP.com NJ rewards program

-WSOP.com NJ’s rewards program is known as the WSOP.com Action Club.
+WSOP.com NJ’s new rewards program is known as Player Rewards.
 It’s a volume-based cashback system.
 Players collect Action Player Points (APPs) to climb the loyalty ladder.
-Additionally, players can also acquire WSOP Points, which can be exchanged for cash.

 WSOP.com NJ deposit/withdrawal options